 Trade payables are obligations to pay for goods or services that have been acquired in the ordinary course of business from suppliers.
-Other payables include corporate credit cards and harmonized and goods and services tax payable.
+Other payables include accrued liabilities, corporate credit cards, harmonized and goods and services tax payable, and warranty provision.
 We classify trade and other payables as current liabilities if payment is due within one year or less.
 If not, they are presented as non-current liabilities.